Otis Redding: Posthumous releases and proposed recordings and television appearances

 Redding had at least two television appearances booked for 1968; one on The Ed Sullivan Show and the other on The Smothers Brothers Comedy Hour.

 In September 2007, the first official DVD anthology of Redding's live performances was released by Concord Music Group, then owners of the Stax catalog.
 Dreams to Remember: The Legacy of Otis Redding featured 16 full-length performances and 40 minutes of new interviews documenting his life and career.
 On May 18, 2010, Stax Records released a two-disc recording of three complete sets from his Whisky a Go Go date in April 1966.
 All seven sets from his three-day residency at the venue were released as Live at the Whisky a Go Go: The Complete Recordings in 2016, a 6-CD box set that won a Grammy Award for Best Album Notes.

 Carla Thomas claimed that the pair had planned to record another duet album in December the same year, but Phil Walden denied this.
 Redding had proposed to record an album featuring cut and rearranged songs in different tempos; for example, ballads would be uptempo and vice versa.
 Another suggestion was to record an album entirely consisting of country standards.

-In 2011, Kanye West and Jay-Z released "Otis" as a single from their collaborative album, Watch the Throne.
+In 2005, on the outro track to Kanye West's sophomore album Late Registration titled "Gone", he sampled the intro to Redding's 1965 track It's Too Late.
+In 2011, West and Jay-Z released "Otis" as a single from their collaborative album, Watch the Throne.
 Redding was credited as a feature on the song.
 The song was produced by West who built it off of a sample of Redding's version of "Try a Little Tenderness".